Portsmouth Personal Injury Lawyer FAQs

 - What are the deadlines for an injury claim?

 - How much does a personal injury lawyer cost?

-The honest answer is no. However, you need to be careful not to sign away your legal rights with the other insurance company for a small settlement.
-If you agree to a settlement and sign the release papers, you cannot change your mind or come back for another settlement at a later date.
-It is important to have an attorney review all of the paperwork before you sign them, and to assist you in obtaining the best possible car accident settlement.
+However, insurance companies know that most people are inexperienced with the personal injury claims process.
+You need to be careful not to sign away your legal rights for a small settlement.
+If you agree to a settlement and sign the release papers, you cannot change your mind or come back for more money later.

-Settlement amounts are based on both the damage done and the severity of the injuries sustained.
+Settlement amounts are based on both the damage done and the severity of your injuries.
 Another major factor?
 Policy limits.
-These caps set by the insurance company limit the size of the settlement they are willing to pay.
 Agreed to in the insurance policy purchased by the insured, policy limits often represent the ceiling for settlement negotiations.
-Even if your claim is less than the policy limit, insurance companies make low-ball settlement offers at first.
 A lawyer can help you negotiate a fair settlement.

 Types of Compensation